Note: assignment to subgroups will be determined at the start of the course.

 - Dealing with misleading information - the receiver's perspective - sticky mtyhs and ignored facts

 We will discuss current research and all kinds of online professional messages.
-There will be expert guest speakers from various domains.

 Preparation for the labor market